All Episodes

 It's a little bit more detailed than this.

-But instead, it's it's been theoretically here boiled down to a question of what is considered modern and hip or cool.
+But instead, it's been theoretically here boiled down to a question of what is considered modern and hip or cool.

-It's uh it's it's a starter point to kind of get you locked in and intrigued on it.
+Although that doesn't quite cover it, it's a starter point to kind of get you locked in and intrigued on it.

-As I say, it's in the Federalist uh.com.
+As I say, it's in the federalist.com.

 And the LGBT question fits right in with this theory.